 To quantify performance and handling characteristics, the snowmobiles also competed in an acceleration event and two handling events.
 The acceleration event was based on the time it took to travel 500 ft (152 m) from rest.
 To pass the event, the snowmobiles needed to complete the course in less than 12 seconds.
 Each snowmobile competed twice, with the lowest time used for scoring.
-The fastest team received 100 points.
+The fastest team received 50 points.
 The other teams received points based on their relative performance to the fastest and slowest snowmobiles.
 The first handling test was subjective.
 Professional riders scored the snowmobiles based on specific handling and drivability criteria [2].
 The winner of the subjective handling event received 50 points with the other teams receiving points based on their relative scores.
 The second handling event was used to evaluate the agility and maneuverability of each snowmobile.
 A member of the team rode the snowmobile twice through a slalom course.
-The fastest team through the slalom course received 75 points, and the other teams received points based on their relative performance.
+The fastest team through the slalom course received 50 points, and the other teams received points based on their relative performance.
 The snowmobiles were also subjected to a cold start test.
 The snowmobiles were cold soaked overnight and then had to start within 20 seconds without the use of starting fluids and travel 100 feet within 120 seconds.
 Each snowmobile that passed the event received 50 points.
-Snowmobiles were also weighed with a full fuel tank.
-The lightest snowmobile received 100 points, with other teams receiving points based on a comparison with the lightest and heaviest competitors.
+Snowmobiles were also weighed with a full fuel tank for comparison purposes.

 Students submitted a technical design paper describing the approach taken and the challenges met during the design and building of the snowmobiles.
 The teams also gave an oral design presentation and presented a static display.
-These presentations focused on how the teams' snowmobiles accomplished the goals of the competition while trying to "sell" the product to potential buyers.
-With these design goals in mind, the 2008 University of Idaho Clean Snowmobile Challenge (UICSC) Team began designing a clean and quiet snowmobile.
+These presentations focused on how the teams'

+University of Idaho's Direct-Injected Two-Stroke Snowmobile Using E2X Fuel snowmobiles accomplished the goals of the competition while trying to "sell" the product to potential buyers.
+With these design goals in mind, the 2010 University of Idaho Clean Snowmobile Challenge (UICSC) Team began designing a clean and quiet snowmobile.